ethan-cao/playground/README.md

+# Playground project

  TS code is complied to js, then run by Node.js
  TS can use ESModule

 TODO:
     make client work with server